Skip to content

 Watchmakers

-Wright & Craighead fitted into the watch-finishing category of watchmakers.
+Wright & Craighead fit into the watch-finishing category of watchmakers.
 They didn’t actually make any of the movement components.
 Instead, they purchased the components from watch manufacturers, such as Rotherham & Sons.
 This was typical of English watchmaking during the eighteenth and nineteenth centuries.
 The movements were supplied as a collection of raw components that had been roughly machined.
 These rough movements were called “frames”.
 A “frame” consisted of the top and bottom plates, the mainspring barrel and the gear train wheels.
 The frame did not include the escapement, balance, hairspring or jewels.
 It was the job of Wright & Craighead to assemble these components and finish the watch.

 Case

-The watch measures 48mm diameter excluding the winding stem and the loop.
+The watch measures 48mm in diameter excluding the winding stem and the loop.
 The case is silver and both of the case backs are hallmarked for London 1897.
 There is a case maker’s mark for Joseph Walton of 7 Upper Charles Street in London.
 Joseph Walton was born in Meriden, in the West Midlands.
 However, following the death of his father, he was raised in London by his uncle James Thickbroom, a watch case maker.
 In 1867, on the death of his uncle, Joseph inherited the business.
 The Walton family continued running the business until the 1940s.

 Wright & Craighead, case.